 One of the least-known areas of psychology is the science of learning.
 After decades of research, a great deal is known about the principles that govern the best (and worst) methods for effective study and instruction.
 Key principles have to do with communication — creating engaging presentations designed to maximize memory.
 The principles we will learn about will have immediate application for students; many of the most common study strategies are the least effective, while the most effective strategies are non-intuitive.
 These principles generalize beyond the college classroom, with implications for education and science communication at all levels, with implications for education, health, policy, journalism, and public understanding of complex challenges facing society.

 Permission number A permission number is required.
-Please email firstname.lastname@example.org and include (1) your name; (2) your 7-digit Student Admin number; (3) the class number (16984); (4) the course number and section (PSYC 3884-002); (5) confirmation that there are seats available in the class; and (6) your pick day and time.
+Please email firstname.lastname@example.org and include (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time”; (4) the course number and section; (5) the class number from Student Admin; and (6) confirmation that there are seats available in the class.

 This course will link the behavioral presentation of communication disorders to an understanding of the neural architecture supporting speech, language, and hearing abilities.
 This course will consider communication disorders from an interdisciplinary perspective, drawing together an understanding of speech and language processing from the domains of psychology, linguistics, neurobiology, and clinical fields.
 The course will cover numerous communication disorders including developmental disorders (i.e., autism, dyslexia) and acquired disorders (i.e., aphasia, hearing impairment).
 For each disorder, an interdisciplinary description of etiology, function, and rehabilitation will be addressed.
 In addition, the course will cover common imaging tools including EEG methods (e.g., ERP, ABR) and fMRI.
 Students will be instructed on the basic neuroanatomical methods of these tools as well as strengths and limitations of each one.
 The course will highlight multicultural aspects of speech, language, and hearing disorders including multicultural aspects of Deaf culture.
 The course will consider the broad implications of the Americans with Disabilities Act.